Bluff-0/FIFA-18-API/README.md

 ## License

-This project is licensed under the Apache License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/Bluff-0/FIFA-18-API/blob/add-license-1/License.md) file for details

 ## Acknowledgments